paulcpederson/blog/contents/articles/npm-run/index.md

 Then, it uses [parallelshell](https://github.com/keithamus/parallelshell) to go into the build folder, start up a preview server, and kick off the file watcher. `npm run dev` is all you need now to spin everything up and get started.

 Hopefully that was helpful.
 I know this type of article has been written before, but I feel like most of them don't really go into the things you actually need to know to get going.
-As always, if anything is just super wrong, tweet angrily at me [@paulcpederson](https://twitter.com/paulcpederson)
+As always, if anything is just super wrong, tweet angrily at me: [@paulcpederson](https://twitter.com/paulcpederson).